MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserManagedDeviceCategory.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceCategory1>`: Device categories provides a way to organize your devices.
+`BODYPARAMETER <IMicrosoftGraphDeviceCategory>`: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: Optional description for the device category.
   - `[DisplayName <String>]`: Display name for the device category.
   - `[RoleScopeTagIds <String[]>]`: Optional role scope tags for the device category.

-INPUTOBJECT `<IDevicesCorporateManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDevicesCorporateManagementIdentity>`: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: The unique identifier of androidManagedAppProtection
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails